SOPSLab/AmoebotSim/docs/source/scripting/scripting.rst

 It is clear how the simple scripting above can be expanded to carry out much more complex experiments.

 .. warning::
-  The JavaScript file must be saved in a location that is within the application's build directory.
+  The JavaScript file must be saved in a location that is within the application's executable/build directory.
   Otherwise, AmoebotSim's JavaScript engine will not be able to locate or execute the script.